EloHope/funkRadio/Readme.md

 You can turn the radio off by typing 'CTRL + Z' (or by selecting the last option in the control panel).

 ### Additional information

+Here are some links demonstrating other ways to to work with podcasts on command line.

 A script for downloading podcasts: https://github.com/ellencubed/bashpodder